 Teach Them How to Use Their Strengths

 It’s easy to assume that, if you have a strength, then you automatically know how to use that strength.
 Sadly, this isn’t always the case.
 In fact, most people don’t know how to put their strengths to work within the organization.
+A strengths-based development strategy will tease out these hidden strengths that folks don’t know or think they have.

 In these situations, it becomes your responsibility to help them learn how.
 You’ll need to teach them how to put their strengths to use.
 Your LMS can be an invaluable tool here, but you’ll need to ensure that your content is designed to help employees see how their strengths and the strengths of others dovetail and complement each other.